Diovani-C/SaleDay/README.md

 https://user-images.githubusercontent.com/59318991/163272139-6e635c14-9d7f-4542-a260-9460407621b1.mp4

-If you check the paid button the server will send a print event to another service running in a computer with a thermal printer to print the receipt.
+If you check the paid button the server will send a print event to another service running in a computer with a thermal printer to print the receipt(in theory).

 ## :poop: Behind The Scene(The Code)